nickm221/C_Systems_Programming/README.md

 ## III.
 Build & Execution Instructions

-1. Navigate to ~/C_Systems_Programming/src/[PROJECTNAME]
+1. Navigate to ` ~/C_Systems_Programming/src/[PROJECTNAME] `
-2. Type make command: <make>
+2. Type make command: ` make `
-3. Run Program using ./executableName [argument1] [argument2]...
-All programs provide a usage message describing the proper input standard.
-In order to view this usage message simply type ./executableName.
+3. Run Program using ` ./executableName [argument1] [argument2]... ` All programs provide a usage message describing the proper input standard.
+In order to view this usage message simply type ` ./executableName `.
 For client-server programs, simply open two terminal windows and execute the client in the first, and the server in the second.